 Michael was a 2003 fellow of the Higher Education Law Roundtable at the Institute for Higher Education Law & Governance, University of Houston Law Center, and a 2010-2011 Associate of the National Center for Public Policy and Higher Education.
 He was a fellow of Leadership New Jersey in 2002.
 Michael is a member of the Policies and Purposes Committee and the Council of State Representatives for the American Association of State Colleges and Universities (AASCU).
 Michael formerly served on the national Higher Education Government Relations Task Force.

 Michael received a BA in history cum laude from Princeton University, and a JD from Boston College Law School.
-He received his PhD in Higher and Postsecondary Education at New York University.
+He received his PhD in Higher Education and Postsecondary Education at New York University.